1995 Buffalo Bills season: AFC Divisional Playoff

-Running back Bam Morris scored two touchdowns in the fourth quarter as the Steelers stopped the Bills from pulling off a comeback.
+In the third all-time postseason meeting between the two teams, running back Bam Morris scored two touchdowns in the fourth quarter as the Steelers stopped the Bills from pulling off a comeback.
 Pittsburgh jumped to a 20–0 lead by the second quarter with running back John L. Williams's 1-yard touchdown, quarterback Neil O'Donnell's 10-yard touchdown pass to wide receiver Ernie Mills, and two field goals by Norm Johnson.
 However, Buffalo running back Thurman Thomas scored a 1-yard touchdown run with 45 seconds left in the first half.
 But Johnson made a 34-yard field goal with eight seconds left to give the Steelers a 23–7 halftime lead.
 In the third quarter, Johnson added a 39-yard field goal before Bills tight end Tony Cline caught a 2-yard touchdown reception.
 With 11:23 left in the game, Thomas scored on a 9-yard touchdown reception to cut the lead to 26–21.
 In response, Pittsburgh drove 76 yards to score on Morris' 13-yard touchdown run.
 Linebacker Levon Kirkland then intercepted a pass to set up Morris' 2-yard score with 1:58 remaining to clinch the victory.
 Bruce Smith was inactive for the game because he had the flu.